pranav-deshpande/horus-chess/README.md

 # Horus-Chess-Engine
-Repository for Horus - My Chess Engine
+Repository for Horus - My Chess Engine.
 Licensed under the GNU General Public License ( GPL 3.0 ).

 This is the initial version of my chess engine.